Guyana–Venezuela crisis (2023–2024): Analysis and military capability assessments

 Brazilian analyst Thiago de Aragão said Venezuela has far greater military capabilities than Guyana, which enrols about 3,000 troops in light combat vehicles.
 Venezuela reportedly has 123,000 land troops distributed into several regiments as well as 173 main battle tanks, such as AMX-30 and T-72B1, along with reconnaissance vehicles, infantry fighting vehicles and armoured personnel carriers, as well as over 3 million paramilitary militia.
 It also has significant air and naval assets, compared to only a token air force on Guyana's side.
 However, any aggression against Guyana could trigger an intervention by regional powers such as Brazil or the United States.

 Visiting King's College London professor Augusto Teixeira said the Essequibo region mostly comprises mountains and dense tropical forest, with little to no roads.
 He suggests that the only feasible option for Venezuela would be moving its troops through Brazilian soil, in the state of Roraima.
 Military movements through Roraima would be significantly less hampered by the regional geography, as the Raposa Serra do Sol region is composed mostly of cerrado terrain, and the remaining wooded areas have been largely deforested.
 However, Brazil would not allow Venezuela to make any incursions from its territory.
 Venezuelan military is concentrated around Caracas and the northern border with Guyana along the Caribbean coast.
-Similarly, despite the Esequibo territory comprising around 70% of Guyanese territory, it is inhabited by only 125,000 out of Guyana's already much smaller 790,000 population.
+Similarly, despite the Essequibo territory comprising around 70% of Guyanese territory, it is inhabited by only 125,000 out of Guyana's already much smaller 790,000 population.
+Gerard McDermott has argued that the revival of hostilities between the two states is consistent with the revival of other territorial disputes concerning the Neo-Authoritarian Bloc in recent years.